Context

 Weekend Tasks Checklist

-- One outing for socialization (store, cafe, park)
+- One outing for socialization (Saturday 1:00 PM)

 - Car ride practice